locnho/AqualinkD/README.md

   * Get panel size and clean up the ap_panel code around config size/type and reported size/type
   * WebUI Config in aqmanager.
   * button pre-state was for domotics, delete
-  * AqualinkD programmable light (Look at 0 for initial on / off, and advancing light)

 # Updates in 2.6.11 (Sept 14 2025)
 * Cleaned up exit codes.
 * Fixed delay in shutting down when no data received on RS485